 - Open cell, which has an R-Value of about 3.5

-- Closed cell, which hits a whopping R7!
+- Closed cell foam, which hits a whopping R7!

 - Top-Notch Air Leakage Prevention – The only difference between foam and the 1986 Chicago Bears’ defense is that foam can’t do the Super Bowl Shuffle dance.
-Foam is the stingiest of defenders against air coming in or out, able to expand quickly and form an airtight seal over cavities that other insulation materials couldn’t handle.
-This airtight seal also discourages airborne contaminants from spreading.
+Foam is the stingiest of defenders against air coming in or out, able to expand quickly and form an air sealing over cavities that other insulation materials couldn’t handle.
+This air sealing insulation type also discourages airborne contaminants from spreading.

 - Equally Tough on Water – Foam insulation is impermeable to water, which means it neither lets water in nor absorbs it.
-And as if that couldn’t make mold and mildew feel any less welcome, foam also contains a polymer that deters their growth, which means they don’t have a prayer of setting up shop around foam.
+If that couldn’t make mold and mildew feel any less welcome, foam also contains a polymer that deters their growth, which means they don’t have a prayer of setting up shop around foam.

 - Durability – Foam never settles or loses its efficiency, even in the face of severe temperature drops.
 You can leave it up for literally decades without having to worry about maintenance.

-Once again, the many perks that foam has to offer will hit you in the wallet.
-But aside from the obvious downside of cost, there are other drawbacks with foam to consider, such as:
+Once again, the many perks that foam has to offer for your commercial or residential building will hit you in the wallet.
+Aside from the obvious downside of attic insulation cost, there are other drawbacks with foam to consider, such as:

 - Shrinkage – Though the R-Value of foam never diminishes, it does shrink over time in some cases.

-- Professional Installation or Bust – When foam isn’t installed properly with expert attention, it’s likely to fold over itself and create voids that the naked eye can’t see.
+- Professional Installation or Bust – When the foam isn’t installed properly with an expert insulation installer, it’s likely to fold over itself and create voids that the naked eye can’t see.
 Even worse, you run the risk of exposing yourself to the foam before it fully cures and becomes non-toxic, a mistake that can have potentially life-threatening consequences.

-Typically, insulation material will be installed in an attic in one of three ways:
+Typically, the insulation material is installed in an attic space in one of four ways:

 Batts come packaged in rolled-up sheets featuring interweaving fibers.
 These fibers are usually held in place by adhesive binders in the form of either paper or reflective foil backing, both of which can serve as a vapor barrier.

-The majority of batts are either fiberglass or mineral wool, and occasionally cotton.
+The majority of batt insulation is either fiberglass or mineral wool and occasionally denim.

 Because batts cover such extensive real estate, they are ideal for attics that fit the following description:

-- Expansive area with little to no obstructions on the floor and plenty of headroom for the installer to maneuver around
+- An expansive area with little to no obstructions on the attic floor and plenty of headroom for the insulation installer to maneuver around

 - No prior insulation is in place